 2026-2027 Undergraduate & Graduate Catalog [In Progress]

-The MS in CD is a Coordinated Graduate Program that is part of Grand Valley State University's (GVSU's) School of Interdisciplinary Health (SIH) and College of Health Professions (CHP).
+The clinical dietetics program is part of Grand Valley's School of Interdisciplinary Health (SIH) and College of Health Professions (CHP).

 Website: gvsu.edu/grad/clinicaldiet